 What to bring

-Full details will be provided in our welcome information pack
+- All this together with full details of travel to and within the Maldives will be provided in our welcome information pack

 Island hop islands filled with history & culture